tnmsoft/betadocs/_docs/creating-reports/filtering/including-records.md

 To compare a field to an expression, select either *Database Expression* or *Expression* from the *Compare to* option.
 The difference between the two is that *Database Expression* is an expression the database engine evaluates and *Expression* is an expression that {{ site.app_name }} evaluates.
 Typically, you'll use *Database Expression* to specify a field or a function that you know the database engine can evaluate and you'll use *Expression* for any other type of expression.

 Enter the expression into the text box.
 For example, to look for all records with a date field falling in the last week, use the "is between" operator and AddDays(Now(), -7) for the first expression and Now() for the second expression.
 Since Now() gives today's date and AddDays() adds the specified number of days to a date, AddDays(Now(), -7) is seven days ago, so this gives all records with the date being between one week ago and today.
 The [Expressions and Functions Reference]({% link _docs/reference/function-reference.md %}) topic has a list of the most useful functions.

+If you turn on the *Ask at runtime* option for a filter with an expression, then the expression will be evaluated before the report is run, and the resulting value will be used as the default value for an *Ask at runtime* filter prompt.

 Note that the "is one of" and "is not one of" operators are only available if *Compare to* is set to *Value*.